databrickslabs/automl-toolkit/APIDOCS.md

 # AutoML-Toolkit

 The AutoML-Toolkit is an automated ML solution for Apache Spark.
 It provides common data cleansing and feature engineering support, automated hyper-parameter tuning through distributed genetic algorithms, and model tracking integration with MLFlow.
-It currently supports Supervised Learning algorithms that are provided as part of Spark Mllib.
+It currently supports Supervised Learning algorithms that are provided as part of Spark Mllib, as well as a few Spark-supported open source distributed
+ML packages.
+> NOTE: There are a number of features and modules within this code base that do not exist in core Spark and these APIs ARE exposed for use (although not documented in this APIDOC).
+For further information on core functionality of these modules, and to explore the scaladocs for these modules, feel free to clone the repo, load into an IDE, and auto-generate the scaladoc for viewing on your browser through the HTML generator for scaladocs feature.

 ## General Overview